 View information about available cloud servers

-In addition to viewing CPU, RAM, and disk space configuration information for available cloud servers, you can also view disk, I/O, and networking information.
-Use this information to help you decide which cloud server is right for your needs.
-You can view the available servers through either the command-line nova client or the Cloud Control Panel GUI.
+In addition to viewing CPU, RAM, and disk space configuration information for available Cloud Servers, you can also view disk, I/O, and networking information.
+Use this information to help you decide which Cloud Server is right for your needs.
+You can view the available servers through either the command-line nova client or the Cloud Control Panel interface.

 View server information through novaclient

 For information about installing the nova client on Windows, Linux, or Mac systems, see Using python-novaclient with Rackspace Cloud Servers.